Impact of Epistasis and Pleiotropy on Evolutionary Adaptation: Results

-While $\la\varepsilon\ra$ increases with $K$, the number of substitutions during adaptation decreases (Fig.~\ref{epi_mu}B), and the fraction of deleterious substitutions is mostly unchanged between low and intermediate $K$ (Fig.~S2).
-The origin of the decrease in the length of the adaptive walk is clear: for $K=0$, mutations that increase fitness are not difficult to find because the landscape is smooth.
+While $\la\varepsilon\ra$ increases with $K$, the number of substitutions during adaptation decreases (Fig.~\ref{epi_mu}b), and the fraction of deleterious substitutions is mostly unchanged between low and intermediate $K$ (supplementary electronic material figure S4).
+The origin of the decrease in the number of substitutions is clear: for $K=0$, mutations that increase fitness are not difficult to find because the landscape is smooth.
 More rugged landscapes risk confining the population to local peaks, and even though valleys can be crossed towards higher fitness peaks that are close, ultimately the ruggedness puts a stop to further adaptation~\cite{Weissman2009}.
-Even though the number of substitutions decreases with $K$, adaptation is more efficient at intermediate $K$ compared to lower $K$.
-Indeed, the attained fitness, $\Omega$ (the fitness of the best genotype at the end of a simulation run), increases with $K$ up to intermediate values (Fig.~\ref{omega_mu}A).
-As long as $K\leq5$, the attained fitness is also an increasing function of $\langle\varepsilon\rangle$ (Fig.~\ref{omega_mu}B), that is, higher $\langle\varepsilon\rangle$ goes hand in hand with higher achieved fitness.
+Even though the number of substitutions decreases with $K$, higher fitness levels are achieved at intermediate $K$ compared to lower $K$.
+Indeed, the attained fitness, $\Omega$ (the fitness of the best genotype at the end of a simulation run), increases with $K$ up to intermediate values (Fig.~\ref{omega_mu}a), and the time to reach the attained fitness is shorter the higher $K$ is (supplementary electronic material figure S5).
+This also explains why the observed attained fitness for $K=0$ and $\mu=10^{-4}$ is not maximal in Fig.~\ref{omega_mu}a as we would expect for a smooth landscape.
+Increasing the simulation time to 100,000 updates does give the population enough time to reach the peak.
+For $K\leq5$ the attained fitness is an increasing function of both $\langle\varepsilon\rangle$ and the mean selection coefficient (supplementary electronic material figure S6), that is, higher $\langle\varepsilon\rangle$ goes hand in hand with higher achieved fitness.